NathanKewley/S25-strategy/README.md

 Still working on my strategy here.... tbc but general thoughts

+* Expanding quickly and getting access to mines is top priority.
+* Initial expansions should be via barracks as they build quicker and only required 2 wood.
-* 3 Sawmills seems to be ideal (this means 6 woodcutters + 3 foresters).
+* 3 Sawmills seems to be ideal for small-medium maps
 * You can delay building a quarry initially as starting stone is quite adequate.
-* Initial expansions should be via barracks as they build quicker and only required 2 wood.
 * Prioritize fishery's as primary source of food initially.
 * Don't commit to many buildings to construction, keep an eye on resources and build as you have free resources so you can have better control of the order of construction.